BoranSekeroglu/OSTEO_MODELS/README.md

 multimodal.py --> Python program for testing CT and MRI images for Osteoporosis as multimodal.

-trainable_multimodal.py --> trainable multimoal model.
+trainable_multimodal.py --> trainable multimodal model.

-Note: The architectures of the UNIMODALCT.py and UNIMODALMR.py are same as in trainable_model.py, and the architecture of multimodal model includes two unimodal paths for CT and MRI images separately.
+Note: The architectures of the UNIMODALCT.py and UNIMODALMR.py are the same as in trainable_model.py, and the architecture of the multimodal model includes two unimodal paths for CT and MRI images separately.

 Requirements: